anp/rapidhash/README.md

 # rapidhash - rust implementation

-A rust implementation of the [rapidhash](https://github.com/Nicoshev/rapidhash) function, the official successor to [wyhash](https://github.com/wangyi-fudan/wyhash).
+A rust implementation of [rapidhash](https://github.com/Nicoshev/rapidhash), the official successor to [wyhash](https://github.com/wangyi-fudan/wyhash).

 - **High quality**, the fastest hash passing all tests in the SMHasher and SMHasher3 benchmark.
 Collision-based study showed a collision probability lower than wyhash, foldhash, and close to ideal.
 - **Very fast**, the fastest passing hash in SMHasher3.
 Significant peak throughput improvement over wyhash and foldhash.
 Fastest memory-safe hash.
 Fastest platform-independent hash.
 Fastest const hash.